16-DAY JAPAN RAIL ADVENTURE

 Before day’s end, you’ll be treated to a different type of view – of Hakodate city stretching out on the narrow peninsula arm below you – thanks to a ride on Mt.
 Hakodate’s Ropeway.

-Accommodation: Route Inn, Hakodate, or similar
+Accommodation: Resol Hakodate or similar

 Included: Breakfast, lunch and dinner